Best Street Food in Bangkok – Street Food in Silom

 If you’d rather sit in air-conditioning, there’s one in a shophouse by the BTS station that has lots of trays outside.
 You choose your dishes and then sit inside the shop to eat.
 It’s called Siblings Noodle House in English, which is odd because they don’t really serve noodles.
 We’re not even sure the staff are related.
 They are very friendly though.
 There’s no English on the sign outside, but you can see it from the trays of food.

-Along with all the Thai street food stalls where you can sit down and eat, Silom also has loads of take-away stalls.
+Along with all the Bangkok street food stalls where you can sit down and eat, Silom also has loads of take-away stalls.

 You can also get tum talay – spicy seafood salad, and a couple of other dishes.